dodgez/redit/README.md

 # redit
 A simple text editor written in rust.

+The current features are broken:
+- editor prompt
+- editor message
+- Page Up/Page down
+These should be fixed when this branch (integrate-tui) gets merged.

 ## Features
 - Terminal listens to resize events
 - Ctrl-Arrow key navigation